cosmos/interchain-security/UPGRADING.md

 ### Provider

-Upgrading a provider from X to Y requires state migrations.
+Upgrading a provider from v5.1.x requires state migrations.
 The following migrators should be added to the upgrade handler of the provider chain:

 ```go
 // InitializeMaxValidatorsForExistingConsumers initializes the max validators